-The purpose of this CD&A is to summarize the Company's philosophy and objectives regarding the compensation of our Named Executive Officers ("NEOs"), including each material element that the Company pays or awards to, or that is earned by, our NEOs.
+The purpose of this CD&A is to summarize the Company's philosophy and objectives regarding the compensation of our NEOs, including each material element that the Company pays or awards to, or that is earned by, our NEOs.
 Cavco encourages you to read this CD&A in conjunction with the compensation tables.
-The following individuals were deemed NEOs for fiscal year 2021.
-As previously disclosed on Form 8-K, Mr. Urness separated from the Company on February 19, 2021 and Mr. Lott is scheduled to retire on July 9, 2021.
+The following individuals were deemed NEOs for fiscal year 2022.